Back to BlogMarket Spotlight

 What is the Natural Resource Fund of Guyana?

 Guyana's Natural Resource Fund (NRF) is a sovereign wealth fund that holds oil revenues for long-term national development.
-As of 2025, the fund exceeds $2 billion with strict withdrawal rules to ensure intergenerational equity.
+As of 2025, the fund exceeds USD 2 billion (Bank of Guyana, Natural Resource Fund Quarterly Report, 2025) with strict withdrawal rules to ensure intergenerational equity.

 Conclusion